chastep/sudoku_solver/README.md

   ```

-### Release 1 :  More Advanced Logic
+### Release 1:  More Advanced Logic

-**Improve your Sudoku solver to solve the next five puzzles.**

 Puzzles 6 - 10 can be solved using logic alone but require more than just identifying when a square has only one possible value.

-#### Details
+Let's enhance the behavior of our `Sudoku#solve` method to solve these puzzles.

-- The `Sudoku#solve` method should still give up if it gets stuck.
+*Note:* The `#solve` method should still give up if it gets stuck.

-### Release 2:  Eduated Guessing
+### Release 2:  Educated Guessing

-**Improve your Sudoku solver to solve all of the puzzles.**

-Puzzles 11 - 15 can be solved by making informed guesses about the values of squares and then trying to solve the puzzles based on those guessed values.
+Puzzles 11 - 15 can be solved by making informed guesses about the values of unsolved squares and then trying to solve the puzzles based on those guessed values.
+Guessing should be started once our `Sudoku#solve` method gets stuck.

-#### Details

-- Guessing should be started once your `Sudoku#solve` method gets stuck.
 In other words, solve as many squares as possible using logic and then start guessing.